GET IN TOUCH

 Resolution Options to Stop Wage Garnishment

 Wage garnishment can often be stopped or reduced by entering into an approved payment agreement or requesting relief due to financial hardship.
-Several programs are available at both the state and federal levels, each designed to help taxpayers settle their balance based on their ability to pay.
+Several programs are available at the state level, each designed to help taxpayers settle their balance based on their ability to pay.

 Payment Plans and Installment Agreements